Babaganoush07/TTGO_T-Display_DHT22_Temperature/README.md

 ## Usage
-- Once the IDE is set up, and the componemts wired.
+- Once the IDE is set up, and the components wired.
 - Just plug it in, that should be it.